 C4 is meant to provide a reusable optimal collaboration model for open source software projects.
 It has these specific goals:

-- To maximize the scale of the community around a project, by reducing the friction for new Contributors and creating a scaled participation model with strong positive feedbacks;
+- To maximize the scale and diversity of the community around a project, by reducing the friction for new Contributors and creating a scaled participation model with strong positive feedbacks;

 - To relieve dependencies on key individuals by separating different skill sets so that there is a larger pool of competence in any required domain;